 - Spicy - add sriracha, chipotle pepper powder, cayenne powder, taco seasoning or cajun salt to infuse a little heat to this sour cream.

 - Garlic Aioli: add 1 tablespoon of olive oil and 2 extra garlic cloves when blending.
-Great with paella or as a mayo substitute!
+Great with paella!

 - Chipotle Sour Cream: add 2 chipotles in adobo sauce when blending.
 Delicious on tacos, nachos, tostadas, burritos or anything TexMex.